-West Cork Music is committed to reducing the impact of our work on the environment, while maintaining high standards of artistic excellent and festival atmosphere.
+West Cork Music is committed to reducing the impact of our work on the environment, while maintaining high standards of artistic excellence and festival atmosphere.
 The production of three international festivals in a remote location has always been a major draw to artists and audiences, but also creates problems for sustainability.
 This policy aims to work with WCM staff, artists and audiences to collectively make WCM activities work in a more sustainable and environmentally friendly way.

 In 2019 the estimated emissions produced by artists’ flights for the Chamber Music Festival was 27,265kg CO2.
 For 67 international artists this was an average of 401kg CO2/person.